Keke Palmer Is Fierce In An Animal Print Dress

 If there’s one thing we love about Keke Palmer it’s that she’s always going to give us a LEWK!
 The beauty was spotted on Instagram over the weekend showing off her fashion sense in a curve hugging mini dress, and it’s safe to say that she’s glowing!

-The actress shared a few photos of her ensemble while promoting her upcoming film.
-“Big Boss” the movie and album is here May 12thhhhh!!!!!
+The actress shared a few photos while promoting her upcoming film. “’Big Boss’” the movie and album is here May 12thhhhh!!!!!
 Get tf into the DOLL.
 Don’t be late to the party. 😘” she captioned the fashionable photo set.
 Check out the post below.

 Baby, THIS is Keke Palmer!